tarka/xcp/README.md

 * On non-Linux OSs sparse-files are not supported (although could be added if supported by the OS).
 * Assumes a 'modern' system with lots of RAM and fast, solid-state disks.
-In particular it is likely to thrash on spinning disks as it attempts to gather metadata and perform copies at the same time.
+In particular it is likely to thrash on spinning disks unless they are in highly parallel arrays.
-* Currently missing a lot of `cp`'s features and flags, although these could be added.
+* Currently missing a lot of `cp`'s features and flags, although some could be added.

 ## Performance